Sushma Swaraj Passes Away; Anupam Kher, Parineeti Chopra, Swara Bhaskar & Others Express Condolences

 Bollywood celebs Anupam Kher, Boman Irani, Riteish Deshmukh, Parineeti Chopra, Swara Bhaskar and others also took to social media to express their condolences.

 Bomani Irani wrote, "A force of nature she was.
 Too young to go.
 Saddened to hear this untimely news.
-A nation's loss. #SushmaSwaraj #RIPSushmaSwaraj" (sic)
+A nation's loss. #SushmaSwaraj #RIPSushmaSwaraj." (sic)

 A force of nature she was.
 Too young to go.
 Saddened to hear this untimely news.
 A nation’s loss. #SushmaSwaraj #RIPSushmaSwaraj— Boman Irani (@bomanirani) August 6, 2019

-Ritesih Deshmukh tweeted, "A huge loss for India- An outstanding orator, an absolute patriot, a tall leader @SushmaSwaraj Ji is no more.
+Riteish Deshmukh tweeted, "A huge loss for India- An outstanding orator, an absolute patriot, a tall leader @SushmaSwaraj Ji is no more.
 As an Ext Affairs minister she was always accessible to every Indian who was in need of help.
-My deepest condolences to the family, loved ones & millions of followers" (sic)
+My deepest condolences to the family, loved ones & millions of followers." (sic)

 A huge loss for India- An outstanding orator, an absolute patriot, a tall leader @SushmaSwaraj Ji is no more.
 As an Ext Affairs minister she was always accessible to every Indian who was in need of help.
 My deepest condolences to the family, loved ones & millions of followers https://t.co/FuHNbQMOGX— Riteish Deshmukh (@Riteishd) August 6, 2019

-Parineeti Chopra, who is comes from the same cantonment as Sushma Swaraj, wrote, "I hail from Ambala Cantt, same as Sushma Swaraj ji.
+Parineeti Chopra, who comes from the same cantonment as Sushma Swaraj, wrote, "I hail from Ambala Cantt, same as Sushma Swaraj ji.
 Always felt proud that a woman from our small town made it big, and made a difference.
 Sushma ji rest in peace.
 You inspired me on a personal level." (sic)

 I hail from Ambala Cantt, same as Sushma Swaraj ji.
 Always felt proud that a woman from our small town made it big, and made a difference.
 Sushma ji rest in peace.
 You inspired me on a personal level. #RIPSushmaSwarajJi— Parineeti Chopra (@ParineetiChopra) August 6, 2019